SteefH/flink/README.md

 Flink
 =====

-Flink is an attempt at bringing the Enumerable from .NET to PHP.
+Flink is an attempt at bringing .NET's Enumerable to PHP.

 Requirements
 ------------